 Jabiru 2200/3300 Engines

-We receive numerous requests about fitting EFI to the Jabiru 4 and 6 cylinder engines so have decided to produce some items to make installation easier like smaller, lightweight versions of our injector bosses to allow mounting of more compact injectors in the tight confines on these engines.
-We are currently working with clients on these installations and hope to be able to offer these parts and help on getting rid of those nasty carbs.
-We'd be interested in working with someone who could supply a 2200 or 3300 engine for mockup and design of additional EFI parts to possibly make a complete Jabiru engine kit available in the future.
+Dec.
+2013 We receive numerous requests about fitting fuel injection to the Jabiru 4 and 6 cylinder engines so have decided to produce some items to make installation easier like smaller, lightweight versions of our injector bosses to allow mounting of more compact injectors in the tight confines on these engines, throttle bodies, adpaters and Hall sensor mounts.
+We are currently working on these new parts to bring a more complete bolt on kit to the market for 2200 and 3300 engines.
+Hopefully kits will be available in early 2014.

 Injector installation on 3300 by Michael Crowder

 Update Aug.
 27/10